P-TEFb/tsrFinder/README.md

 -c <###.chrom.sizes>
 ```

 This script is intended to work with paired-end PRO-Cap data, where the 5' and 3' boundaries of every sequenced fragment are known, but will function as long as the full coverage of every read is represented (in other words, untruncated pileup data).
 The 5' position of each read is used for most calculations, but the 3' end is used to establish fragment length.
-Filtering is performed only on TSRs with unusually short reads, so single-end sequencing is acceptable.
+Filtering is performed only on TSRs with unusually short reads, so single-end sequencing should be acceptable.

 A chromosome size file is also required to generate bigBed and bigWig output and can be generated using the Jim Kent utility fetchChromSizes (http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/).